-Speller Metcalfe will begin construction of our brand new £9m Centre for Cyber Security in Hereford in June.
-The aim of the centre is to tackle the growing threat of cyber security and the shared facilities will allow up to 16 private sector businesses to make use of the centre’s specialist training rooms and laboratory spaces
+Speller Metcalfe will begin construction of our brand new Cyber Quarter – Centre for Cyber Security in Hereford in June.
+The scheme’s aim is to tackle the growing threat of cyber security and the shared facilities will allow up to 16 private sector businesses to make use of the centre’s specialist training rooms and laboratory spaces.

-The Centre will provide specific laboratory equipment, testing facilities, innovation workspace and collaborative R&D units enabling the private sector businesses in the centre to utilise the University’s expertise, extended networks and capacity to stimulate new applications and other products.
-This will enable the University to stimulate growth in the area courtesy of innovation and improved productivity in SMEs.
-The University’s aim is to become a leader in the field of Cyber Security related areas, through advanced research and engagement with business operating in the field of Cyber Innovation.
+It will provide specific laboratory equipment, testing facilities, innovation workspace and collaborative R&D units enabling the private sector businesses within it to utilise the University of Wolverhampton’s expertise, extended networks and capacity to stimulate new applications and other products.
+This will enable the university to stimulate growth in the area courtesy of innovation and improved productivity in SMEs.
+Their aim is to become a leader in the field of cyber security related areas, through advanced research and engagement with business operating in the field of cyber innovation.

-At a little over 23,000 sq ft; the 3-storey facility will allow the University to build upon the academic and research expertise it brings in IT innovation and cyber-related fields.
-A triple height central atrium acts as a welcoming space that can be used for breakout, waiting and socialising, while providing a legible space for ease of navigation to each floor.
+At a little over 2,100sq.m, the three-storey facility features a triple height central atrium that acts as a welcoming space that can be used for breakout, waiting and socialising, while providing a legible space for ease of navigation to each floor.